Frequently Asked Questions

 We adopted a three year old and now she is five years old.
 We have been tried but she hasn’t bonded to us.
 Should we consider a readoption?

 Deciding to find new parents for your child is something that you can do, but please be sure you have exhausted your resources first.
 The younger the child, often the more successful the outcome, so please move quickly.
-You can learn about the readoption process and view waiting adoptive parents, but ensure that you are both on the same page about making a change.
+You can learn about the readoption process and view waiting adoptive parents on our partner site, Lifetime Adoption, but ensure that you are both on the same page about making a change.

 How long does a readopt take?
 We have our son in our home but it’s not working out for us.
 How quickly can we find a new adoptive family for him?